mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 Its

 * Easy to set up and easy to run.
-* Robust against rpi restarts.
+* Robust against RPi restarts.
-* RPI does not need to "know" your spotify credentials.
+* RPi does not need to "know" your spotify credentials.

 	<details>
 	<summary>Click to learn more</summary>